www.oursouthwest.com

 Companion Guides

 To avoid wasting all the effort and resources that have gone into your event, you will want the presentations to work well and, where used, your exhibition stands to be effective.
+See also the guide on outdoor/community events.
 Click the links below to download our companion guides:

 (i) "7 Dos and Don'ts for using PowerPoint slides at conferences" (pdf) - and forward a copy to your conference speakers.